amu-cai/geval/README.md

     0.03333333333333333	Verwunderte Ärzte machten Röntgenaufnahmen seiner Brust und setzen Pleurakathether an, um Flüssigkeit aus den Lungen zu entnehmen und im Labor zu testen.
 Puzzled doctors gave him chest X-rays , and administered pleural catheters to draw off fluid from the lungs and send it for assessment .
 At the end of his life , she studied medicine at the time .
     0.03333333333333333	Die Tradition der Schulabschlussbälle in den USA wird nun auf die Universitäten übertragen, wo Freshmen Auftritte mit dem Privatflugzeug angeboten werden.
 US prom culture hits university life with freshers offered private jet entrances	The tradition of school leavers in the U.S. is now transferred to universities , where freshmen are offered appearances with the private plane .

-Well, this way we found some funny utterances for which even a single word was recovered, but could we get more insight?
+Well, this way, we found some funny utterances for which even a single word was recovered, but could we get more insight?

-The good news is that you could use GEval to debug the MT system in a black-box manner to find its weak points -- --worst-features is the option to do this:
+The good news is that you could use GEval to debug the MT system in a black-box manner to order to find its weak points -- --worst-features is the option to do this:

     geval -t dev-0 --alt-metric GLEU --worst-features | head -n 10